GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/tag_export_bus.md

   <ImportStructure src="../structure/cable_tag_export_bus.snbt"></ImportStructure>
 </GameScene>

-ME Tag Export Bus is a <ItemLink id="ae2:export_bus" /> that that can be filtered by item or fluid tags.
+ME Tag Export Bus is a <ItemLink id="ae2:export_bus" /> that can be filtered by item or fluid tags.

-Its filter rule is same as <ItemLink id="extendedae:tag_storage_bus" />.
+Its filter rule is the same as that of <ItemLink id="extendedae:tag_storage_bus" />.